How Warren Buffett Became One of the World’s Richest Investors

 Tip: Leverage makes good returns great, but it makes bad returns fatal.
 The specific way leverage compounds anxiety, not just returns, will force you into bad decisions.

-During the late 1990s dot-com bubble, Buffett underperformed the market severely.
-Financial media literally called him a dinosaur who had lost his touch.
-Staying committed to his investment principles over time when you look like an idiot to your peers is the true test of a DIY investor.
-He refused to participate in the tech mania because the cash flows didn’t justify the valuations.
-He took the tracking error pain for years, and when the bubble burst, his structural discipline was completely vindicated.
+During the peak of the dot-com bubble, Berkshire underperformed broad benchmarks severely.
+Financial media regularly declared that his value-driven framework was obsolete.
+Sticking directly to your investment principles when you look completely out of touch relative to your peers is the ultimate test of an independent allocator.
+He refused to participate in tech valuations because the underlying free cash flows couldn’t justify the multiples.
+He absorbed that tracking error pain for consecutive years, and when the bubble burst, his structural discipline was completely vindicated.
+The math doesn’t lie, but you have to survive the waiting period.
+Anyone who skips factor validation because of short-term noise misses the fundamental reason why value premiums exist in the first place.

 • Tracking Error Tolerance: Accepting years of underperformance relative to a benchmark driven by a specific sector bubble.